gardener/gardener/docs/concepts/scheduler.md

 Either the scheduling strategy or the shoot cluster purpose hereby determines how the scheduler is operating.
 The following sections explain the configuration and flow in greater detail.

-## Why is the Gardener Scheduler needed?
+## Why Is the Gardener Scheduler Needed?

 ### 1. Decoupling